0xideas/sequifier/README.md

 ### What is sequifier?

-Sequifier is a library for the easy configuration of transformer models, their training and inference, and the data preprocessing that comes before.
+Sequifier is the library that make prototyping autoregressive transformer models for sequence modelling easy, reliable and comparable.

 ### Motivation

-*Make prototyping autoregressive transformer models for modelling sequences easy, reliable and comparable*

 The promise is that researchers, data scientists and ml scientists can take their sequential data sets, transform them into a standardized format, and from then use sequifier and configuration files to develop a model for these sequential data, apply it to a test set, and extrapolate these sequences through autoregression for an arbitrary number of steps.
 This should enable **much faster development and evaluation cycles**.